KaihuaTang/kai-blog/_posts/2022-05-10-disco-diffusion-learning-note1.md

 ---

 > The background of Disco Diffusion, including the brief introduction of CLIP and Diffusion model.
-This article is written for those researchers and engineers who seek to understand the underline mechanism of the Disco Diffusion.
-If you just want to run the demo as a black-box system, you can skip this article.
+This article is written for those researchers and engineers who seek to understand the underlying mechanism of the Disco Diffusion.
+If you just want to run the Disco Diffusion as a black-box system, you can skip this article.

 <!--more-->